 Homeowners Insurance Dog Breed Restrictions

 Like the American Kennel Club, some organizations have spoken out in favor of dogs and home ownership.
 They claim that dogs can act as a natural deterrent against theft and property damage.
-Insurance companies can ask homeowners on whether they own a certain breed of dog.
+Insurance companies can ask homeowners whether they own a certain breed of dog.
 They can also charge more for a policy or require additional paperwork depending on the answer.
-Some states outlaw breed profiling, most likely in Michigan and Pennsylvania.
+Some states outlaw breed profiling, like in Michigan and Pennsylvania.

 • Alaskan Malamute

 • Pit Bull

 • Wolf Hybrid

 Most people do not want to be bitten or scratched by dogs.
 This usually lead to a block in getting home insurance.
 Information on preventing dog bites is here:

 • Take extra caution if kids are around.